mehdiamrane/redis-place/README.md

 ## 🔴 Redis Features Used

-This project demonstrates several advanced Redis features and patterns:
+This project demonstrates multiple advanced Redis features and patterns:

 ### 1. **Bitfields** (`BITFIELD`)